thirtyninekilovolts/tray/README.md

 Tray
 ----

+This repo is actually forked from zserge/tray.
+The modifications are:

+- Added icon path for macOS
+- Added template icon settings for macOS

 Cross-platform, single header, super tiny C99 implementation of a system tray icon with a popup menu.

 Works well on: